RicoXu727/Beryl_profile_longcong/README.md

 # Beryl_profile_longcong

 Hi there, this is Longcong from Columbia Engineering.
 The brief introduction is for Beryl Consulting data scientist project.
-If you have suggestions， feel free to contact with me, here is my email:
+If you have suggestions, feel free to contact with me, here is my email:

 ```
 lx2305@columbia.edu